 | Runtime | Static binding | Dynamic dispatch |

-This quick table helps you spot where each pattern shines and where it may introduce hidden costs.
+This table highlights where each pattern shines and where it can introduce hidden costs.

 Understanding Key Concepts